chessai/theseus/README.md

 ## Credit:
-Credit for design and implementation of Theseus goes entirely to Roshan P. James and Amr Sabry of Indiana University.
-This is currently just a mirror, though it would be cool to hack on it.
+Credit for design and original implementation of Theseus goes to Roshan P. James and Amr Sabry of Indiana University.
+This is my fork of their implementation, which I intend to keep as a pet project.

+The original project can be found [here](https://bitbucket.org/roshanjames/theseus).

 # Theseus, the programming language.